 What are the security provisions in the residence hall?

-Burge Hall is located on a main street in the heart of the University of Iowa campus.
+Catlett Hall is located on a large, bright street in the heart of the University of Iowa campus.
 The residence hall and its surroundings are well lit and well staffed.
 Nightly room checks and morning roll calls are performed daily.
 Students are required to be on their hall by 10:30 p.m.
 Lights out is at midnight.

 What if my child gets sick or injured?

 We expect each student to have medical insurance.
 In the event of an emergency, care is provided by University of Iowa Hospital and Clinics.
-The UI Student Health Clinic handles routine matters.
+UI Quick Care, a satellite of the UIHC, handles routine matters.
 All health care costs are the responsibility of parents or students.
 All health information given to the Studio is confidential.